svaj/GitHubJobStats/Readme.md

-This application uses the GitHub API to show a breakdown of jobs by city and then by experience.
+This application uses the GitHub Jobs API to show a breakdown of jobs by city and then by experience.

 It should output something akin to: